Limit theory for point processes in manifolds: General limit theorems

-In \eq{sWLLN} we have presented the law of large numbers for binomial samples, but the same $L^q$ limit holds for functionals of the form $\lambda^{-1} H_{\la,k,\rho}^\xi(\Po_\lambda)$, with $\Po_\lambda$ as in (\ref{PPP}).
-Likewise, there is a Poisson analog to \eq{2WLLN}.
+(vii) (\emph{Poisson input}.)
+In (\ref{sWLLN}) we have presented the law of large numbers for binomial samples, but the same $L^q$ limit holds for functionals of the form $\lambda^{-1} H_{\la,k,\rho}^\xi(\Po_\lambda)$, with $\Po_\lambda$ as in (\ref{PPP}).
+Likewise, there is a Poisson analog to~(\ref{2WLLN}).

 We also have variance asymptotics and a central limit theorem for $H_{\la,k,\rho}^\xi(\Po_\lambda)$, similar to Theorem \ref{smainCLT} but with a different limiting variance.
 Moreover, in the Poisson setting, we have a bound on the rate of convergence to the normal, using the Kolmogorov distance.
-The result goes as follows.
+The result goes as follows. \end{remarks*}